 A really great interview will last longer than an hour; If your candidate is able to add you to the conversation for a long period of time, then there must be something right.

-One should conduct a person’s interview, ask the main question, others follow closely in search of each other.
+One should conduct a personal interview, and ask the main question, and others follow closely in search of each other.